Skip to main content

 Electoral reform

-Labour appointed a royal commission to consider electoral reform, which in 1986 recommended the mixed-member proportional representation system (MMP).
+Labour appointed a royal commission to consider electoral reform, which in 1986 recommended adoption of the mixed-member proportional representation system (MMP).
 In a 1993 referendum, 53.9% of voters supported the adoption of MMP.
 Around this time, a number of small parties were formed.

 MMP